My 10 Days Rafting in the Grand Canyon

 Hiking in the Grand Canyon

 One of the parts of the trip I was most excited about was the hiking.
-By rafting through the Grand Canyon, you are able to get to places youโ€™ll never see any other way than by rafting.
+On Grand Canyon whitewater rafting trips, you are able to get to places youโ€™ll never see any other way than by rafting.
 Not only did we get to hike the famed Bright Angel Trail from the South Rim down to the river (a knee-splitting 9-mile hike down), but we also hiked into remote slot canyons and up to incredible waterfalls.
 We hiked practically every day โ€“ some short little jaunts and some long, extremely challenging hikes.

 The one thing I was surprised about, though, was how challenging the hikes were.
 Some were downright risky, but with the risk, you got the reward.
 Practically every hike was a scramble in some way, navigating over large boulders or through knee-deep water.
 I wasnโ€™t able to do all the hikes thanks to a fear of heights that I couldnโ€™t quite conquer on some of the trails, but I tried to go as far as I could as long as I could.